Perm refinery: Construction

+Expansion though 1960s, 70s and 80s

 Construction began on a new petrochemical plant at the complex in 1965, and over the next decade the refinery began producing various petrochemicals, such as ethylene, propylene, ethylbenzene and butyl alcohols.
 In 1971, the association controlling the refinery was also allocated control of an additional oil refinery in Krasnokamsk, located over 30 km from the main facility in Perm to the north of the Kama River.
 By the fifteenth anniversary of the Perm refinery commencing operations, it was the sixth largest refinery by production in the Soviet Union.
 Three years after this milestone, construction began at a fertilizer plant within the refinery complex on February 12, 1976, following a resolution by the Central Committee of the CPSU and the Council of Ministers of the Soviet Union entitled On Measures for the Development of the Industry of Mineral Fertilizers and Chemical Plant Protection Products in 1976-1980.

 With the refinery now also producing significant quantities of ammonia and urea, its capacity to process crude oil was expanded further in 1979 when a further pipeline connection between the refinery and the city of Surgut was commissioned.
 As a result, the state-owned enterprise controlling the Perm refinery had emerged as the largest in the Soviet Union by the early 1980s.
 At its peak in 1983, the refinery employed approximately 10,000 staff and produced 87 types of products.

 However, the refinery had begun to fall into decline by the end of the decade after it lost all state-funded subsidies in 1987, and was forced to be financially self-sustaining for the first time in its history.
 Consequently, the leadership made changes to make production economically viable, such as processing crude to achieve a higher yield and developing additional refining processes at the site.